 If you want to be the first-to-market, you need to know more about your competitors.
-From well-crafted patent landscapes, you can gain key insights into your competitors’ assets, IP strategies, and partners, as well as any whitespace and litigious technology.
+From well-crafted patent landscapes, you can conduct a competitor analysis to gain key insights into your competitors’ assets, IP strategies, and partners, as well as any whitespace and litigious technology.
 In this article, we’ll show you how.

 We’d all like to think we know who our competitors are, but do we?
 In 2019, the world of innovation has taken us by surprise.
 Truepill, dubbed the “new AWS of healthcare,” and Nestlé and Smithfield joining Beyond Meat and Impossible Foods in providing plant-based burgers to the masses are just a few examples of players disrupting various industries in unexpected ways.
 Disruptors can appear out of nowhere with such unexpected moves.

 With 7.7 billion people sharing our planet, it has been suggested that certain ideas and inventions are developed by multiple people at the same time.

 The key is not the ideas themselves (though they are important), but how you can put them into action before anyone else develops, monetizes, and disrupts the market before you!
 And doing so requires obtaining key competitor insights.

 You can find out if an idea you’re considering has already been implemented, if any of the competitors are considering implementing a similar idea before you, or if they want to take a break from electronics and start growing vegetables!

 Furthermore, patent landscaping is one of the most important tools used by both R&D and IP teams to conduct competitor analysis in order to gain the competitive insights needed to be first-to-market while avoiding unnecessary risk.

 But it all depends on how you build patent landscapes and how well you understand the right signals to empower your strategic innovation decisions.